-I let my group of friends get a bit ahead of me and then because I knew that the trail curled up ahead to the right, I took off through the bush in hopes to cut them off at the pass and “ambush” them.
+I let my group of friends get a bit ahead of me, and because I knew that the trail curled up ahead to the right, I took off through the bush in hopes to cut them off at the pass and “ambush” them.

 The little boy in me giggled with excitement as I ran off on a tangent that would surely take me straight to where the trail would cross.
-But as I beat back bushes and small trees and continued to hurdle fallen pines and dead birches, I came to the conclusion that somehow I must have gone too far to the right and in doing so just missed the path.
+But as I beat back bushes, small trees, continuing to hurdle fallen pines and dead birches, I came to the conclusion that somehow I must have gone too far to the right and in doing so just missed the path.

 The simple answer was to turn to the left, and surely I would shortly find the path and be able to surprise all my friends.
 With renewed anticipation I set off again moving swiftly through the woods impressed with myself for making such good time with so little noise.
 However, after traveling 200 yards further, there was still no sign of a trail.
 How perplexing.
 The bush was actually quite thick at this point.
 I climbed a tree, but as much as I tried I could not see any type of marking or indicator that could possibly direct me.
 Twenty minutes later I finally came to a conclusion...
 I was lost.
 For the next hour God allowed the great outdoorsman in me to be humbled to the point where I finally admitted defeat and cried out for help.

 When Jesus came to Zaccheus, He said, “The Son of Man has come to seek and to save that which was lost.”
-(Luke 19:10) Zaccheus was a short man who worked in a despised occupation with no possible natural advantage when it came to having an encounter with Jesus.
+(Luke 19:10 NIV).
+Zaccheus was a short man who worked in a despised occupation with no possible natural advantage when it came to having an encounter with Jesus.

-Yet he was about to realize his incredible destiny.
+Yet, he was about to realize his incredible destiny.
 The wonderful news of Christ is that we all have a great destiny.
 No matter what we or others may think our limitations are, we each have a powerful promise and a bright future.
-That is why our Heavenly Father sent His son to seek us out and save us.
+That is why our Heavenly Father sent His Son to seek us out and to save us.

 How often have you heard the phrase, “Seeing is believing”?
 Young people in our generation are rising up with hunger for God.
 They simply believe; therefore they see.
 If you have lost your vision, know this: God wants to restore your vision to you.
 I literally believe that what you see is what you get.
 You must see it, believe it, get it and spread it.

 This past summer at camp, we had a formal dinner event.
-When some of the guys heard that some of the girls were getting dressed up, some of them got a vision; and that vision led them to be enthusiastic about the purpose.
-They were motivated to be disciplined enough to dress up and look better than I have ever seen them yet!
-And it all started with their getting a vision.
+When some of the guys heard that some of the girls were getting dressed up, they then recieved a vision; and that vision led them to be enthusiastic about the purpose.
+They were motivated to be disciplined enough to dress up and look better than I have ever seen them yet.
+And it all started with the vision.

 We often quote Jeremiah 29:11 saying that God has plans for us not to harm us but to prosper us to give us a hope and a future.
 But if we believe that this is true, we must also believe that the enemy of our souls has a plan for us as well.
 He comes to seek and destroy.
 He would that we remain lost in the woods, bound up by our pride.
 He simply wants to see that your destiny never comes to fulfillment.
 Aren’t you tired of hearing him tell you to get lost?
 Why don’t you tell him to get lost instead?

-1 Peter 5:5 says that God opposes the proud but gives grace to the humble; so when we let go of our pride and are willing to call out for help, the Father pulls us right back to the path of destiny.
-It is good to know that we have a dad who wants to do far more for us than we could ever do for ourselves.
-I’m so glad I was found that day in the woods.
+1 Peter 5:5 states that God opposes the proud but gives grace to the humble; so when we let go of our pride and are willing to call out for help, the Father pulls us right back to the path of destiny.
+It is good to know that we have a Father who wants to do far more for us than we could ever do for ourselves.
+I am glad I was found that day in the woods.
 I had to stop looking at the trees and start looking to Him.
 You can, too.